 About the Course: When you learn to think like a chemist, chemistry is fascinating and fun!
 Chemists’ brains wonder and ask questions, identify patterns and make generalizations, uncover complexity and go below the surface of things, reason with evidence, and more!
 This honors CHEM 1411 class will provide an opportunity for your brain to acquire an enduring understanding of some BIG IDEAS in chemistry by “doing” chemistry --- in the lab, guided inquiry activities, and thinking routines.
 And, you’ll create an ePortfolio to make your thinking visible.
 How would I know about such things as the BIG IDEAS in chemistry?
 I recently served on a 10-member National Science Foundation funded commission that redesigned the College Board Advanced Placement (AP) Chemistry course to help students develop an enduring understanding of the BIG IDEAS in chemistry.

 About the Course: In this Composition I course, students will learn the basic elements of academic writing while examining the idea of the American Dream.
 Students will analyze narratives, arguments, and other forms of communication that inform their understanding of both historical and contemporary issues in America.
 Students will be encouraged to cultivate a civic voice as they learn the importance of developing informed views on contemporary issues in our society.

 If you are a current Richland professor interested in becoming a Faculty Fellow:

-Proposal deadline for selection of Honors Faculty Fellows for the Fall 2014 semester is February 14, 2014.
+Proposal deadline for selection of Honors courses for the Spring 2015 semester is Friday, October 3, 2014.